spritesapp/spritesapp.github.io/_posts/2014-08-19-get-your-free-ticket-to-web-summit-conference.md

 # Get your free ticket to Web Summit conference!

-As you probably [already know](http://blog.spritesapp.com/2014/06/25/we-are-going-to-the-summit.html), we've been honored to be part of this year's Alpha program at the annual [Web Summit](http://websummit.net/) conference which takes place in Dublin this November (from 4th til 6th, to be precise).
+As you probably [already know](http://blog.spritesapp.com/2014/06/25/we-are-going-to-the-summit.html), we've been honored to be part of this year's Alpha program at the annual [Web Summit](http://websummit.net/) conference which takes place in Dublin this November (from 4th to 6th, to be precise).

 As part of the admission package we've received three standard attendee tickets which give you access to the variety of things happening within the three-day event (over 500 talks, workshops, great food, Night Summit party, etc.) Unfortunately, we haven't been able to use the third ticket (Sprites team currently consists of two people - me and [Timofey](https://twitter.com/ziflex)) so we've decided **to give away the third ticket for free**.